 Vacation Hack – Stay at a Premier Hotel Instead

 Universal’s Premier hotels (Loews Portofino Bay, Loews Royal Pacific, and Hard Rock Hotel) offer complimentary Express Unlimited Pass included in the price of the room.
 You heard that right–this isn’t just any Express, it’s the highest tier, two-park, unlimited Express that costs $99.99 to $379.99 per person per day.
 The complimentary Express Passes are valid for each person in the room for every day of the stay, including check-in and check-out days.

 Doing the Math

-Let’s take a look at a long weekend trip for March 5 – 7, 2021.
+Let’s take a look at this example long weekend trip from September 8 – 10, 2023.
 We are assuming you will spend three days, two nights at the parks for four guests.
-Checking Universal’s booking site the least expensive Premier hotel that weekend is Loews Royal Pacific at $1278 including taxes and fees for three days, two nights.
+Checking Universal’s booking site the least expensive Premier hotel that weekend is Loews Royal Pacific at $981 including taxes and fees for three days, two nights.

-Compare this to the price of Express Pass on its own.
-Using Universal’s ticket site I pulled prices for Express Pass and Express Unlimited Pass, one-park and two-park varieties, for the same dates:
+Compare this to the price of an Express Pass on its own.
+Using Universal’s ticket site I found the prices for the same two-park Unlimited Express Passes.

 If you are visiting the parks on check-in and check-out day it is cheaper to book a room at a Premier resort rather than purchase Express separately, even if you are not paying for accommodations while in Orlando.
 There are exceptions to this: if you are taking days off not to go to the parks, not visiting the parks on the check-in and check-out dates, or if you do not want Express.